 “The EcoVadis assessment could be the ideal sustainability catalyst for your organisation, driving transparency, collaboration and impactful climate action.”

 Conducting thorough and regular assessments of your company’s approach to sustainability management has become increasingly necessary for modern businesses.
-Among the many assessment frameworks available to companies, EcoVadis is one of the most widely used, with over 130,000 organisations rated worldwide.
+And among the many assessment frameworks available to companies, EcoVadis is one of the most widely used, with over 130,000 organisations rated worldwide.

 Founded in France in 2007, EcoVadis has quickly become an industry reference thanks to the comprehensiveness and rigour of its assessment approach.
-It’s fair to say that EcoVadis has been a key driver in the corporate sustainability movement, alongside other household names such as B Corp and the UN Global Compact (UNGC).
+In fact, it’s fair to say that EcoVadis has been a key driver in the corporate sustainability movement, alongside other household names such as B Corp and the UN Global Compact (UNGC).

 Understanding the EcoVadis rating system